0x80/isolate-package/README.md

 affected by this setting.
 If you want to debug the configuration set `DEBUG_ISOLATE_CONFIG=true` before you run `isolate`

-### forceNpm

-Type: `boolean`, default: `false`

-By default the isolate process will generate output based on the package manager that you are using for your monorepo.
-But your deployment target might not be compatible with that package manager, or it might not be the best choice given the available tooling.

-Also, it should not really matter what package manager is used in de deployment as long as the versions match your original lockfile.

-By setting this option to `true` you are forcing the isolate output to use NPM.
-A package-lock file will be generated based on the contents of node_modules and therefore should match the versions in your original lockfile.

-This way you can enjoy using PNPM or Yarn for your monorepo, while your deployment uses NPM with modules locked to the same versions.

-> !!
-Warning: Generating an NPM lockfile currently requires moving the
-> node_modules from the root of the monorepo temporarily into the isolate
-> directory.
-This will not be compatible with setups that run multiple isolation
-> processes in parallel.

 ### buildDirName

 Type: `string | undefined`, default: `undefined`